 If the patient's situation meets the definition of urgent under the law, an urgent review may be requested and will be conducted as soon as possible, but no later than 72 hours from receipt of request.
 In general, an urgent situation is one which, in the opinion of the patient's provider, the patient's health may be in serious jeopardy or the patient may experience severe pain that cannot be adequately managed without the medication while the patient waits for a decision on the review.
-If the patient or provider believes the patient's situation is urgent, the expedited review must be requested by the provider by phone at 1 800-7 request.
-The initial determination and notification to patient and prescriber will be made within the specified timeframes as follows:
+If the patient or provider believes the patient's situation is urgent, the expedited review must be requested by the provider by phone at 1 800-753-2851.